gjbex/training-material/README.md

 ## Contributors

-* [Geert Jan Bex](geertjan.bex@uhasselt.be), Hasselt University/University of Leuven
+* [Geert Jan Bex](mailto:geertjan.bex@uhasselt.be), Hasselt University/University of Leuven
-* Stefan Becuwe, Antwerp University
+* Stefan Becuwe, University of Antwerp
   * suggestions for and correction of typos in Python presentation
   * suggestions for Python programming exercises
 * Guillaume Jacquenot